 3. Delve into the story of the Titanic

-An enormous replica of the Titanic, the luxury steamship that sank on its maiden voyage in 1912, shares a truly amazing collection of artifacts, personal stories and recreated settings from the doomed ship.
-Each visitor to the museum is assigned a boarding pass with the name of a real-life passenger or crew member, and you’ll discover whether you survived at the end of your visit.
+An enormous replica of the Titanic, the luxury steamship that sank on its maiden voyage in 1912, includes a truly amazing collection of artifacts, personal stories and recreated settings from the doomed ship.
+Each visitor to the Titanic Museum is assigned a boarding pass with the name of a real-life passenger or crew member.
+You’ll discover whether you survived at the end of your visit.

 Planning tip: Book ahead because it does sell out, and walk-ups are not guaranteed admission.